 Zipperposition can also output graphic proofs using graphviz.
-Some tools to perform type inference and clausification for typed formulas are also provided, as well as a separate library for dealing with terms and formulas [20].
+Some tools to perform type inference and clausification for typed formulas are also provided, as well as a separate library for dealing with terms and formulas [26].

-The prover is expected to have average performance on FOF.
-It is expected to perform well at THF, at least as good as last-year's version.
-In the SLH and LTB divisions we expect reasonable performance, on a par with Ehoh.
+The prover is expected to perform well on THF, nearly as well as last year's version.
+We expect to beat E. In the SLH division, we expect respectable performance, but E will probably win